 Take a meter reading as soon as possible to track how much gas and electricity you used with your old supplier.
 Keep it safe as you will need to give it to the new supplier.

 According to Ofgem, it's likely your energy bills will go up as 'deemed' contracts are usually more expensive.
+The regulator says it will always try to get you the best possible deal for those in this situation.

-Also deals sold by firms which have stopped trading have often been cheap in order to attract customers to join them.
+Also deals sold by firms that have stopped trading have often been cheap in order to attract customers to join them.
 So there could be quite a big price difference between your old and new suppliers’ tariffs.

 You won’t be charged exit fees if you decide to go with a different supplier to the one Ofgem has chosen for you.